tom-jj-G/Machine_Learning/README.md

 - Implement machine learning models
 - Use resampling to attempt to address class imbalance
-- Evaluate the performance of machine learning models
+- Evaluate the performance of machine learning models to predict credit risk.

 ## Technoligies
 - Python (version 3.7.7)